eggjs/egg-aop/README.md

   }
   ```

   The param `context` is the function's execution context.
-It include `inst` / `args` / `ret`.
-You can replace them to affect the function execute.
+It includes `inst` / `args` / `ret`.
+You can replace them to affect the function execution.